-Standard method for variability band computation:

-Rates derived from administrative data counts are not subject to sampling error but may still be subject to natural random variation, especially for small counts.
+Standard method for variability band computation: Rates derived from administrative data counts are not subject to sampling error but may still be subject to natural random variation, especially for small counts.
 A 95% confidence interval for an estimate is a range of values which is very likely (95 times out of 100) to contain the true unknown value.
 Where the 95% confidence intervals of two estimates do not overlap it can be concluded that there is a statistically significant difference between the two estimates.
-This is the standard method used in AIHW publications for which formulas can be sourced from Breslow and Day (1987) in the publication 'Statistical methods in cancer research'.
-Typically in the standard method, the observed rate is assumed to have natural variability in the numerator count (e.g. deaths, hospital visits) but not in the population denominator count.
-Also, the rate is assumed to have been generated from a Normal distribution ("Bell curve").
-Random variation in the numerator count is assumed to be centred around the true value - i.e. there is no systematic bias.
+This is the standard method used in Australian Institute of Health and Welfare (AIHW) publications for which formulas can be sourced from Breslow and Day (1987) in the publication 'Statistical methods in cancer research'.
+Typically in the standard method, the observed rate is assumed to have natural variability in the numerator count (for example, deaths, hospital visits) but not in the population denominator count.
+Also, the rate is assumed to have been generated from a normal distribution ("Bell curve").
+Random variation in the numerator count is assumed to be centred around the true value-that is, there is no systematic bias.
+Computation: